Are today's automobiles going the way of the horse and buggy?

 According to press reports, a secret deal is being cooked up behind the scenes, including:

-By diverting funds from more important priorities, such as public safety, jobs and fixing traffic problems, taxpayer financing of a new stadium will close the door on other opportunities providing greater benefits.
+By diverting funds from more important priorities, such as public safety, keeping taxes low and fixing traffic congestion, taxpayer financing of a new stadium will close the door on other opportunities providing greater benefits.

 Voters must demand that county commissioners pledge to put any public financing of a new stadium up for referendum before taxpayers.